PRTG Manual: Tickets

 This option is only shown in the main menu bar if the user group of the current user is allowed to use the ticket system.
 You can turn off tickets for particular user groups in System Administration—User Groups.
 Users with read-only rights are always excluded from the ticket system and cannot see the tickets entry in the main menu bar.

 You have several options to display a list of tickets that is filtered to your needs.
-In the main menu bar, hover over Tickets to show all available filter options or click directly to show all tickets assigned to the current user.
+In the main menu bar, hover over Tickets to show all available filter options or click directly to show all open tickets assigned to the current user.
 You can also create a new ticket via the main menu.
 Available options are:

 - My Tickets

 Click to show all open tickets that are assigned to the current user.
 Hover over My Tickets show other menu items for filtering these tickets depending on their status:

 - All Tickets